Press (Cardi B song): Music video

 The video generated controversy; in it, Cardi and other dancers are either partially or fully nude.
 The scene pictured shows the crew assassinated lying on the floor.

 Cardi B announced that the video for "Press" would be released in June 2019 on her Twitter.
 The video was then officially released on June 26, 2019, on her YouTube account.
 It was directed by Jora Frantzis and co-directed by Cardi.
 The parental advisory-marked music video has since received over 100 million views.

 The video opens with Cardi B's character shooting a male and a female after having a threesome.
 Accused of murder, she then is arrested and taken to an interrogation, where she challenges the officers.
 She is seen leading a choreographed routine with a crew of nude dancers.
 She killed a courtroom jury and the dancers.
 The clip closes with her angrily drowning her cellmate in the toilet.

 Live performances

 The first televised performance of "Press" was when Cardi B performed live at the 2019 BET Awards, along with a performance of "Clout" featuring her husband Offset.
 Entertainment Weekly named it "the top moment" of the night in their review article.
-BET ranked the esmerald attire as the best performance outfit since their first show in 2001.
+BET ranked the emerald attire as the best performance outfit since their first show in 2001.
 Introduced by Drake, Cardi B opened her set at the 2019 OVO Fest performing "Press".